 Just because third-party payment processors are available doesn’t mean they’re necessarily the right choice.
 For most small and medium-sized businesses, the negatives can outweigh the positives when it comes to a third-party payment processor.

 If your company is at the point where the startup costs are negligible and your stream of clients is large enough to quickly outweigh those costs, a merchant service provider that offers a dedicated merchant account is your best bet.
+With a dedicated merchant account, you establish a direct relationship with the payment processor, and providers assess your business’s risk profile during onboarding to determine pricing, stability, and account management.
+This ensures a tailored and secure setup.
 Additionally, working with a provider such as Stax means you will never see any startup costs, and the 0% markups will counteract the monthly membership.

-The biggest downfall with payment processing through a third party is the lack of security.
-When you have your own dedicated merchant account, your business has gone through the process of underwriting and you are protected against fraudulent transactions and you know exactly when to expect the funds in your account.
+The biggest downfall with payment processing through a third party is the lack of account stability and financial protection.
+Because aggregators defer underwriting, your funds are more susceptible to being frozen or held due to perceived risk, and your business lacks the customized fraud protection of a dedicated merchant account.
+Businesses in higher risk industries or experiencing rapid growth may face increased chances of account freezes, terminations, or restrictions when using third-party payment processors.
+When you have your own dedicated merchant account, your business has gone through the process of underwriting, and you are protected against fraudulent transactions and know exactly when to expect the funds in your account.

 Unlike merchant accounts with banks that tend to be expensive and time-consuming to set up, many third-party payment processors don’t charge a huge deposit fee for setup.
+They also typically do not require long-term contracts or monthly minimums, making them a more flexible and affordable option for small to medium-sized businesses.
 You’re only charged for the transactions you make.

 - No early termination fee